Arthurns16/doe_ml_ga_conductive_polymers/README.md

 If you are interested in adapting the proposed methodology for another specific project, you should:

-  1.Navigate to the experimental design section and modify the code to generate a design suited to your own experiment.
+        1. Navigate to the experimental design section and modify the code to generate a design suited to your own experiment.
 It is advisable to consult the PyDOE library documentation at https://pythonhosted.org/pyDOE/.

-  2.For hyperparameter tuning of your models, we recommend using Optuna (https://optuna.org/).
+        2. For hyperparameter tuning of your models, we recommend using Optuna (https://optuna.org/).
 This stage will likely require access to a compute cluster.

-  3.Adapt our genetic algorithm code to address the specific peculiarities of your problem.
+        3. Adapt our genetic algorithm code to address the specific peculiarities of your problem.

-  4.To generate informative visualizations of your models’ decision-making processes, we recommend the SHAP library.
+        4. To generate informative visualizations of your models’ decision-making processes, we recommend the SHAP library.

 # Accessing the article.